RoseTheFlower/OmikronTheNomadSoulWide/README.md

 #### Enabling the widescreen fix
 1. [Download](/../../releases) and unpack the fix archive offered here.
 2. Launch the game first, followed by the tool.
-3. Press the hotkey as displayed.
+3. Press the hotkey as displayed to toggle the fix in real time.

 #### Notes
 All trainers based on CE components may trigger some anti-virus software.